 “Every time I wrestled him, I felt like I was wrestling a much younger version of myself so I didn’t even have to think out there.”

 Diamond Dallas Page on working with Chris Kanyon –

 Kanyon appeared the next night on WCW Monday Nitro in a wheelchair with a neck brace.
 In order to avenge his injured friend, Diamond Dallas Page challenged Mike Awesome to an ambulance match.
-This is a match where the loser is thrown into an ambulance by the winner and driven off in the vehicle.
+This is a match where the winner throws the loser into an ambulance and drives off in the vehicle.
 During one of the most key moments of that match, Kanyon got up from his wheelchair and cost his best friend DDP the match.
 After that, Kanyon went on to join the New Blood.
 At the time, WCW was split into two factions.
 The New Blood was led by Eric Bischoff and Vince Russo, while Hulk Hogan led the Millionaires Club.